humeval/humeval.github.io/_pages/accepted-papers.md

 <br />
 Jakob Nyberg, Maike Paetzel and Ramesh Manuvinakurike

-* Towards a Document-Level Human MT Evaluation: On the Issues of Annotator Agreement, Effort and Misevaluation
+* Towards Document-Level Human MT Evaluation: On the Issues of Annotator Agreement, Effort and Misevaluation
 <br />
 Sheila Castilho